dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 **How is DreamFactory different than “platform as a service” (aka PaaS)?**

 “PaaS” is an acronym for “platform as a service”.
 PaaS products such as Pivotal Web Services, Red Hat OpenShift, IBM Blue Mix, and Heroku run server hardware and software (i.e. “platform”) for you.
 Think of PaaS as full-service IaaS (Infrastructure as a Service).
-Instead of having your own Dev Ops team managing AWS provisioning, you can outsource the Dev Ops function to a PaaS company to make sure your servers are humming along smoothly and letting you know when they’re not.
+Instead of having your own Dev Ops team managing AWS provisioning, you can outsource the Dev Ops function to a PaaS company to make sure your servers are humming along smoothly and alert you when they're not.

 DreamFactory partners with PaaS companies.
 When you sign up for a PaaS product, you can easily deploy DreamFactory in your PaaS environment, and develop applications with DreamFactory that are hosted on your PaaS.